 ‘You lost money then?’

-‘Some, they still fetched a price and the fishing is a reasonable trade, also one or two of the other little ventures have come up trumps of late.’
+‘Some but the fishing is a reasonable trade and one or two of my other little ventures have come up trumps of late.’

 ‘What about the EU?’

 Paul Glendinning had left for home after a revealing day.
-Amelie watched him below, heading his usual route home, she took out her phone, then hesitated.
+Amelie watched him down below, heading his usual route home, went to the phone, then hesitated.

 First, the filing cabinets, she unlocked the one which looked the most nondescript, the one which would least house any key information.

 Nothing.
 All right, the computer.
 She knew yesterday’s word and hoped it hadn’t changed.
-She typed it in, looked at the screen and clicked.
+She typed in the word, looked at the screen and clicked.

 Ah, second word needed.
 Enormous chance – what about Laura or Emma?
 She typed in Emma.